Alfred Escher

-Johann Heinrich Alfred Escher vom Glas, known as Alfred Escher (20 February 1819 – 6 December 1882) was a Swiss politician, business leader and railways pioneer.
-Thanks to his numerous political posts and his significant role in the foundation and management of the Swiss Northeastern Railway, the Swiss Federal Institute of Technology, Credit Suisse, Swiss Life and the Gotthard Railway, Escher had an unmatched influence on Switzerland's political and economic development in the 19th century.
-Escher served on the National Council (Switzerland) from 1848 to 1882 for the Free Radical Liberals.
+Johann Heinrich Alfred Escher vom Glas colloquially Alfred Escher (20 February 1819 – 6 December 1882) was a Swiss business magnate, banker, railway pioneer and politician who most notably served on the National Council from 1848 to 1882 for the Liberal Party.

+Escher was born into a well-established old family of Zurich, Switzerland.
+Through his numerous political posts and his significant role in the foundation and management of the Swiss Northeastern Railway, the Swiss Federal Institute of Technology, Credit Suisse, Swiss Life and the Gotthard Railway, Escher had an unmatched influence on Switzerland's political and economic development in the 19th century.
-Life

-Origins and family
+Early life and education

+Escher was born 20 February 1819 in the Neuberg on Hirschengraben, Zurich, Switzerland, the younger of two children, to Heinrich Escher (1776–1853), a dry goods merchant, estate owner and insect researcher, and Henriette "Lydia" Escher (née Zollikofer; 1797–1868).
+His older sister was Anna Lydia Clementine Stockar (née Escher; 1816–1886).

-Alfred Escher was born in Zürich, into the Escher vom Glas family, an old and influential dynasty that had produced many prominent politicians.
-A scandal surrounding Alfred Escher's immediate forebears had, however, damaged his family line's reputation.
-His great-grandfather Hans Caspar Escher-Werdmüller (1731–1781) had fathered a child out of wedlock with a maidservant in 1765 and emigrated.
+He was a scion of the Escher vom Glas family, an old and influential dynasty, who had produced many officials and politicians.
+They belonged among the city's upper class.
+The family reputation however has been severely damaged by his great-grandfather, Hans Caspar Escher-Werdmüller (1731–1781), who had a child out of wedlock, and subsequently emigrated.
 His grandfather Hans Caspar Escher-Keller (1755–1831) almost brought the whole of Zürich to financial ruin when he went bankrupt.

-Finally Alfred Escher's father Heinrich Escher (1776–1853) made a new fortune through speculative land deals and trading in partnership with Baron Jean-Conrad Hottinguer from their North American offices.
-In 1814 Heinrich returned to Zürich and married Lydia Zollikofer (1797–1868) in May 1815.
-The marriage produced two children, Clementine (1816–1886) and Alfred.
-In 1857 Alfred Escher married Augusta Uebel (1838–1864).
-Their daughter Lydia was born in 1858, but another daughter Hedwig (1861–1862) died while still a baby.
-In 1883 Lydia Escher married Friedrich Emil Welti, the son of Federal Councillor Emil Welti.
-In 1890, shortly before the end of her tragic life, she invested the Escher fortune in a Foundation which she called the Gottfried Keller Foundation after the Zürich writer to whom her father gave consistent support.
-Lydia's suicide in 1891 brought an end to Alfred Escher's family line.
+His father became wealthy again through speculative land deals, merchant activities and as a plantation owner in North America, where he also partnered with Baron Jean-Conrad Hottinguer.
 His family owned a coffee plantation in Cuba between 1815 and 1845 that employed slaves.